abhijit-mudigonda/abhijit-mudigonda.github.io/content/vhs.md

 Griffiths transversality, period domains, and monodromy.

-We will probably follow Chapters 9 and 10 of
-*Complex Geometry and Hodge Theory Vol. 1*, by Claire Voisin.
+We will probably start by covering Chapters 9 and 10 of *Complex Geometry and Hodge Theory Vol. 1*, by Claire Voisin.

 ##### Prerequisites